Run Python

 from pydantic_ai import Agent from pydantic_ai.mcp import MCPServerStdio from mcp_run_python import async_prepare_deno_env import logfire logfire.configure() logfire.instrument_mcp() logfire.instrument_pydantic_ai() async def main(): async with async_prepare_deno_env('stdio') as deno_env: server = MCPServerStdio('deno', args=deno_env.args, cwd=deno_env.cwd, timeout=10) agent = Agent('claude-3-5-haiku-latest', toolsets=[server]) async with agent: result = await agent.run('How many days between 2000-01-01 and 2025-03-18?') print(result.output) #> There are 9,208 days between January 1, 2000, and March 18, 2025.w if __name__ == '__main__': import asyncio asyncio.run(main())

-as a keyword argument to install dependencies.
+Note: prepare_deno_env can take deps as a keyword argument to install dependencies.

-As well as returning the args needed to run mcp_run_python
+As well as returning the args needed to run mcp_run_python, prepare_deno_env creates a new deno environment

 and installs the dependencies so they can be used by the server.

-to allow you to easily run code in a sandbox.
+code_sandboxmcp-run-python includes a helper function code_sandbox to allow you to easily run code in a sandbox.

 from mcp_run_python import code_sandbox code = """ import numpy a = numpy.array([1, 2, 3]) print(a) a """ async def main(): async with code_sandbox(dependencies=['numpy']) as sandbox: result = await sandbox.eval(code) print(result) if __name__ == '__main__': import asyncio asyncio.run(main())

-.
+Under the hood, code_sandbox runs an MCP server using stdio.
 You can run multiple code blocks with a single sandbox.

 MCP Run Python supports emitting stdout and stderr from the python execution as MCP logging messages.

 For logs to be emitted you must set the logging level when connecting to the server.
-By default, the log level is set to the highest level, emergency
+By default, the log level is set to the highest level, emergency.

-uses a two step process to install dependencies while avoiding any risk that sandboxed code can
+mcp_run_python uses a two step process to install dependencies while avoiding any risk that sandboxed code can

 edit the filesystem.

-directory to run untrusted code.Dependencies must be provided when initializing the server so they can be installed in the first step.
+deno is first run with write permissions to the node_modules directory and dependencies are installed, causing wheels to be written to ``deno is then run with read-only permissions to the node_modules directory to run untrusted code.Dependencies must be provided when initializing the server so they can be installed in the first step.